 And a damn good one too.

 For A full detailed recap with some more things we did, head to Saveur’s recap of the blog awards!

 And THANK YOU GUYS AGAIN OMG I LOVE YOU SO MUCH

 Peach Slab Pie Inspired by the 2018 Saveur Blog Awards

-- ½ cup melted butter or baking spray to layer the filo
+- ½ cup butter melted, or baking spray

 - ½ cup granulated sugar

 - ½ cup water